 Now let us see, about the hardware configuration.
 Let us take the CCTV application software itself.
-We remove a sensor form the experimental site and the other sensor is automatically activated and retains the data sending property through IoT.
+We remove a sensor from the experimental site and the other sensor is automatically activated and retains the data sending property through IoT.

-Similarly, the robot arm for water sprayer may not work for power failure, and so the other arm for CO2 release should be activated.
+Similarly, the robot arm for the water sprayer may not work for power failure, and so the other arm for CO2 release should be activated.

 This way, the application software has to face a lot of challenges with hardware compatibility.

 Configuration testing is a software testing type in which the configurations for the software, are tested.
-In this testing, it is checked what are the minimal configurations that are required for the software.
+In this testing, it is checked what are the minimal configurations are required for the software.

 Configuration testing is important, as the software will be used in a different environment.
-Some environment may be well equipped with all the resources that the software required, but in some remote areas and geographically challenged places, there may not be the availability of resources.
+Some environments may be well equipped with all the resources that the software required, but in some remote areas and geographically challenged places, there may not be the availability of resources.

 Configuration testing is one of the most important testings because here, all the resource-scenario is tested which reduces the risk of software failure in the future simply for different or lack of configurations.